usafa-astro-331/Astro-331X/instructor_setup/README.md

 With the number of people who might be making changes (1–2 instructors), the chance of conflicts is small.
 Even if we’re working on the same file, we’re probably not changing the same parts, and git is smart enough to merge most changes automatically.

 Also, git’s error messages are usually explicit and helpful.
 If you don’t immediately recognize the problem, the answer is usually a quick search away.

-### student/lab computers

-Before the first lab, I clone the course repository onto each lab computer (same setup instructions as above).

-Before each lab, I have students follow instructions on the binder cover page to sync (pull) changes from the remote repository.

 ## Arduino IDE